-Several approximate string matching algorithms achieving $\mathcal{O}(kn)$ worst case time complexity are based on suffix trees (see exercises for an example).
+Several approximate string matching algorithms achieving $\mathcal{O}(kn)$ worst case time complexity are based on suffix trees.

 Filtering algorithms that reduce approximate string matching to exact string matching such as partitioning the pattern into k+1 factors, can use suffix trees in the filtering phase.